vincentayorinde/bmi_calculator/README.md

 # BMI Calculator
-- An app that helps anyone calculater their Body Max Index
+- An app that helps anyone calculator their Body Max Index

 ## How to run